Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 - Gonadotropin-releasing hormone (GnRH) analogs, which include GnRH agonists and GnRH antagonists

-Human Menopausal Gonadotropin (hMG).
-HMG drugs, also called menotropins, contain a mixture of both FSH and LH.
-These drugs (Menopur, Repronex, Humegon) are all derived from the urine of postmenopausal women.
-HMG is administered as a series of injections 2 - 3 days after the period starts.
-Injections are usually given for 7 - 12 days, but the time may be extended if ovulation does not occur.
-In such cases, a shot of human chorionic gonadotropin (hCG) may trigger ovulation.
+The hMG drugs contain a mixture of both FSH and LH.
+These drugs (Menopur, Repronex, and Humegon) are all derived from the urine of postmenopausal women. hMG is administered as a series of injections 2 to 3 days after the period starts.
+Injections are usually given for 7 to 12 days, but the time may be extended if ovulation does not occur.
+In such cases, a shot of hCG may trigger ovulation.

-Human Chorionic Gonadotropin (hCG).
-Human chorionic gonadotropin (hCG) is similar to LH.
+The hCG drugs are similar to LH.
 It mimics the LH surge, which stimulates the follicle to release the egg.
 Natural hCG drugs, derived from the urine of pregnant women, include Pregnyl, Profasi, Novarel, and APL.
-Ovidrel is the only available genetically modified hCG drug.
-Ovidrel has fewer side effects at the injection site, and its quality can be better controlled than the natural drugs.
+Ovidrel is a genetically modified hCG drug.
+Ovidrel has fewer side effects and its quality can be better controlled than the natural drugs.
 It is generally used after hMG or FSH to stimulate the final maturation stages of the follicles.
-Ovulation, if it occurs, does so about 36 - 72 hours after administration.
+Ovulation, if it occurs, does so about 36 to 72 hours after administration.

 Potential risks and complications of superovulation include: